horoiu/My-IMDB---Front-End-Web-Development-Final-Project/README.md

 If sometbody modified something:

-git fetch --all
+git pull --all

 After that, if your code is working:

-git add
+git add .

 git status